GroupNPAI/Second-Life/README.md

 Data Dictionary

-A detailed description of all variables used in this study is provided in Table S1 (Metadata).
+A detailed description of all variables used in this study is provided in Metadata.

 The datasets (Sheets 1–3) include time-series and scenario-based variables derived from the proposed techno-economic model, ensuring full transparency and reproducibility of the results.